AngryAndConflict/skyrim-utils/README.md

 Automatically generates Enchanted Versions for selected WEAP/ARMO records.
 Currently Script generates 31 enchanted copies of selected weapons per each, adds enchantment, alters new records value, and adds respected Suffixes for easy parsing and replace.
 * For armors script will make only one enchanted copy per each, for now.
-* All enchanted versions will have it's propper Temper COBJ records as well.
+* All enchanted versions will have it's proper Temper COBJ records as well.
 * For each selected record, will be created an individual Leveled List, with Base item + all it's enchanted versions.
 Each with count of 1, and based on enchantment level requirement
 * Script works with Weapons/Shields/Bags/Bandanas/Armor/Clothing/Amulets/Wigs... every thing, but script won't find right item requirements for tempering wig or amulet... probably...
 However it will make a recipe, and it will log a message with link on that recipe.